 - SCIM (System for Cross-domain Identity Management), is an industry standard for automating the exchange of user identity information between identity domains or IT systems.

 - The main difference between using SAML and SCIM revolves around when user information on your Vimeo team is updated:

 - SAML: Group membership for a specific user becomes available on Vimeo only after that user has logged in to Vimeo.
-Changes to group membership information is only updated after the user has logged out and re logged-in to Vimeo.
+Changes to group membership information are only updated after the user has logged out and re-logged in to Vimeo.